iLert/docs/integrations/zendesk/outbound.md

 ---
-description: The iLert Zendesk Integration helps you to easily connect iLert with Zendesk.
+description: The ilert Zendesk Integration helps you to easily connect ilert with Zendesk.
 ---

 # Zendesk Outbound Integration